javadbat/jb-modal-react/README.md

 # JBModal

-a react component modal that open in the center of your page the width and height of the modal depends on the width and the height of its content
+a react component modal that open different in mobile and desktop this component is React.js wrapper for [jb-modal](https://www.npmjs.com/package/jb-modal) web component.

+- open like bottomsheet in mobile and open in center position in desktop

+- customizable layout with css variable

+- support typescript

+- support custom url to adapt "back to close" on android and "auto open modal on refresh"

 ## installation